thorpej/nabu-keyboard-usb/README.md

 ### So what do I need to build one of these things?

-Most of the parts requires are bog-standard, available from lots of places.
+Most of the parts required are bog-standard, available from lots of places.
 The Raspberry Pi Pico, the DIP sockets, and the male and female pin headers can all be acquired from Amazon.
 If you want nice machined DIP sockets instead of the cheap stamped kind, you can get those from [Phoenix Enterprises](https://www.peconnectors.com/sockets-dip-ic-machined/), but they have a minimum